funQaar/Object-Detection/README.md

 ```
 C:\> activate tensorflow1

-3.Open Python Idle by :
+3.Then,open python terminal by :
 ```
 C:\> idle